How To Fall Asleep On A Flight — And Stay Asleep — According To Experts

 He also points out that humans achieve the most optimal sleep in a dark setting.
 “When you are ready to sleep, put on a sleep mask to ensure you have a dark personal space,” he says.
 “This will also help deter you from checking your phone, playing games, and watching TV.”

 He says that another way to become more sleep-ready is by using a blanket, either one provided by the airline or brought from home.
-He and SleepScore Labs recommend the Travelrest – Wrap.
-“The 4-in-1 Travel Blanket is made of premium micro-fleece, making it ultra-plush and soft,” he says.
-“The poncho-style blanket covers shoulders entirely and will not slip down.”
+SleepScore Labs recommends the Travelrest – Wrap, which is made of premium micro-fleece.
+“The poncho-style blanket covers shoulders entirely and will not slip down,” he says.

 3. Stick To Your Usual Bedtime Rituals (As Much As You Can)